 An assignment is when an existing lessee wishes to sell the remaining term of the lease they have on their pub to a third party.
 The premium or the amount in cash terms they sell the house on for will be either set by the lessee who is selling or by their agent.
 Fuller’s plays no part in determining the price at which it is placed on the market.

 Once you have made the decision that you wish to purchase the pub from the outgoing lessee, just like any other pub application you will be required to complete a business plan and attend an interview with the Business Development Manager who is responsible for the pub.
 If that is successful, a further final interview will take place with the Operations Director at Fuller's.
+At the interview you will be expected to have completed or bring along:

 - Full business plan for the short and long term development of the business

-- Profit and loss account for first and second year
+- Profit and loss account for first and second year with estimations of income and realted costs that also provides for indexation to the rent

 - Cash flow forecast for the first and second year